HuberNicolas/heart-disease/readme.md

 The processing of the data was done in the following order.
 Pre-processing and (general) visualization, feature selection, reduction, and finally classification.
-We focus and start in this project on working with the whole dataset and not the already pre-processed files, which only include a tiny subset of the features, to finally compare the locations with each other.
+We focus and start in this project on working with the whole dataset and not the pre-processed files, which only include a tiny subset of the features, to finally compare the locations with each other.

-It is in general a good idea to start with some visualizations get a rough overview and kind of an intuition of the (abstract) data.
-In a second step doing a feature, the selection is crucial, because 76 features go beyond the constraints of reasonable analysis.
-Using the RandomForestClassifier found 25 features that have the most impact on the data.
-The two other approaches were t-SNE and UMAP and in addition to this using autoencoders with R. Several different classification algorithms, namely
+It is in general a good idea to start with some visualizations get a rough overview.
+In a second step, the selection is crucial, because 76 features go beyond the constraints of reasonable analysis.
+Using the RandomForestClassifier, 25 features were found to have the most impact on the data.
+For the dimensionality reduction the following approaches were used: t-SNE and UMAP as well as the autoencoders with R.
+Furthermore, a list of classification algorithms used for this project are listed below:

 -   Logistic Regression